the-ocf/public-site/website/content/posts/2020-05-13--cdk8s/index.md

 ---
-title: "The cdk8s, the AWS CDK for Kubernetes"
+title: cdk8s, the Cloud Development Kit for Kubernetes
 description: The AWS Cloud Development Kit is available for generating Kubernetes resource definitions
+author: Matthew Bonig @mattbonig
+tags: ["cdks","kubernetes"]
 ---

 ## Bringing the CDK to other platforms

-The Cloud Development Kit drastically changed how Infrastructure as Code in large organizations is developed.
+The Cloud Development Kit drastically changed how Infrastructure as Code is developed in large organizations.
- Infrastructure rules can easily be defined within constructs and distributed for use.
+ Infrastructure rules can easily be defined within constructs and distributed for use to multiple teams.
  That kind of power wasn't going to remain an exclusive tool of AWS.

-The AWS Cloud Development Kit is now available for Kubernetes!
+Today at the CNCF Member Webinar the AWS Team responsible for the CDK unveiled the cdk8s!

+Check it out at [Github](https://github.com/awslabs/cdk8s) and join the [Slack](https://join.slack.com/t/cdk8s/shared_invite/enQtOTY0NTMzMzY4MjU3LWMyYzM2ZmQzOTAyZjAzY2E5MGNjNmJlMDgwZWQwM2M0YTAwMTE5MmE3ZGM3OWY2N2ZkYjQ3NjBkOWYwMDg0ZWU).

 ### But don't we have Helm?

 Helm is the standard tool on Kubernetes to manage more complex resource definitions.
 Based in Go and leveraging its powerful templating language means you take your existing yaml files and decorate them with Go templating code.
 You can create some massively complex and powerful definitions.

 Here is a RabbitMQ Helm template file that defines just the StatefulSet portion of the deploy: